BY MOLLY | EVERYTHINGSHIHTZU.COM

 If you want to give milk as a treat to your dog, a couple of tablespoons now and then and in small quantities may not result in an upset stomach in your Shih Tzu.

 However, when introducing any new food to your dog, it is best to do so gradually and in small amounts.

 Serve your Shih Tzu a small amount of milk and watch them closely for any signs of tummy upset or other issues.

-Keep in mind; GI problems could take up to 12 hours to show up, so give it at least a day.
+Keep in mind; that GI problems could take up to 12 hours to show up, so give it at least a day.

 If you are unsure, talk with your vet first.
-If your pup seems to have an issue with drinking milk, then it’s best to eliminate it from their diet.
+If your pup seems to have an issue with drinking milk, it's best to eliminate it from their diet.

 You could try lactose-free milk if you want to give your pooch milk, but they are lactose intolerant.

 Then, your pup will get many of the same nutrients and tastes as regular milk, just without the upset stomach.

 Goat’s milk has similar nutrients to cow’s milk, but it does not contain lactose.
 However, goat’s milk comes with its own set of considerations.